varmainvestment2008/varmainvestments-vercel/replit.md

 - Always click "Save All Changes" in the admin panel before leaving
 - Your admin password is `varma2025` by default - change it for security!
-- Content is stored in `server/content.json` - it's automatically backed up when you push to Git
+- **Content is stored in PostgreSQL database** - changes persist across deployments on Vercel, Netlify, and other platforms
 - Images for testimonials are pre-generated and can't be changed from the admin panel (contact developer to update)
+- The admin panel (`/admin`) now works perfectly on all hosting platforms including Vercel!

 ---